Lynda Tilley – Executive Director

 416-466-9987 Ext.
 308

-Lynda Tilley brought over 16 years of experience working with children and youth at risk to her position of Camp Director of Moorelands Camp when she joined Moorelands in 2000.
-Prior to joining the Moorelands team, Lynda was the Residential Centre Manager of Our Place Peel, a long-term residence for disadvantaged and homeless youth in Peel Region.
+Lynda Tilley brought over 16 years of experience working with children and youth at risk to her position of Camp Director of Moorelands Camp when she joined Moorelands Kids in 2000.
+In 2015, Lynda became Moorelands Kids’ Executive Director.
+Prior to joining the Moorelands Kids staff team, Lynda was the Residential Centre Manager of Our Place Peel, a long-term residence for disadvantaged and homeless youth in Peel Region.
 Lynda sees camp as a place to provide opportunities for children to develop positive relationships with adults and peers and to learn core values of trustworthiness, respect, responsibility, fairness, caring and citizenship.
 Lynda is a graduate of the American Camping Association’s Camp Director Course.

 416-466-9987 Ext.
 312